-Four times a year, the Cape Romain National Wildlife Refuge offers tours to
+Six times a year, the Cape Romain National Wildlife Refuge offers tours to two historic lighthouses located on an island off the coast of McClellanville.

-The six-mile boat ride to the lighthouse station takes participants through a pristine salt marsh and estuary where you'll have the chance to view a wide array of birds and marine life, including the ever-popular Bottlenose dolphin.
+The 6-mile boat ride to the lighthouse station takes participants through a pristine salt marsh and estuary where you'll have the chance to view a wide array of birds and marine life, including the ever-popular bottlenose dolphin.

-The first of the two structures was built in 1827 to direct sailors away from treacherous shoals that lie just below the water level nine miles southeast of the Cape Romain islands.
+The first of the two structures was built in 1827 to direct sailors away from treacherous shoals that lie just below the water level 9 miles southeast of the Cape Romain islands.

 Standing 65-feet high, the truncated conical brick structure featured a stationary red light powered by a whale oil wick lamp.
 Even though the light was aimed right at the shoals, shipwrecks continued to be reported through the 1830s.